 ARCHTOP PRODUCTION TOTALS

-In 1931 Epiphone started the Masterbilt line-up with seven acoustic archtop models (see picture below).
+In 1931/’32 Epiphone started the Masterbilt line-up with seven acoustic archtop models (see picture below).
 “All models were guaranteed for the life of the instrument.” see guarantee.
-Wiedler estimates that Epiphone produced over these years a total of about 27.000 acoustic archtops, of which now roughly 1700 six-string and some 80 four-string archtops are registered.
+Wiedler estimates that Epiphone produced over these years a total of about 27.000 acoustic archtops, of which now roughly 3000 six-string and 100 four-string archtops are registered.
+For the production of cutaway models see: close-up 41.
 Wiedler’s research so far suggests the following production years for the models:

 Blackstone (1932-1949), Broadway (1931-1954), Byron (1949-1953), De Luxe (1931-1955), Devon (1949-1956), Emperor (1935-1955), Olympic (1932-1944), Ritz (1940-1944), Royal (1932-1933), Spartan (1934-1949),Triumph (1931-1955), Tudor (1934-1935), Zenith (1931-1954).